MicrosoftDocs/cpp-docs/docs/mfc/reference/cstatusbarctrl-class.md

 ```

 ### Parameters
- [in] *bSimple*
+*bSimple*<br/>
- Display-type flag.
+[in] Display-type flag.
 If this parameter is TRUE, the control displays simple text; if it is FALSE, it displays multiple parts.

 ### Return Value
  Always returns 0.